 Methane Soil Gas Intrusion Mitigation

 Some nearby Cities publish maps of local methane hazard districts or zones.
 For instance, the LA City Methane Zone Map shows methane zones and methane buffer zones.
 Similarly, the nearby city of Huntington Beach produces a Methane Hazard District Map.
-Although the City of Long Beach does not provide maps of these hazard zones, City officials are aware of the danger.
-In fact, the Long Beach Building and Safety Bureau maintains Methane Gas Mitigation standards in Chapter 18.79 of the Municipal Code.
+As of September 2021, the City of Long Beach provides its own map of methane gas hazard zones.
+In fact, the Long Beach Building and Safety Bureau also maintains Methane Gas Mitigation standards in Chapter 18.79 of the Municipal Code.

 Nonetheless, numerous Phase 2 Environmental Site Assessments in the study area indicate the presence of subsurface methane and hydrogen sulfide.
 Moreover, in the nearby cities of Wilmington and San Pedro, California, the LADBS does document methane zones and methane buffer zones leading to the Long Beach borders.
 Thus, environmental geology experts typically require a methane test and methane mitigation system for new developments in Long Beach.

 California Department of Conservation, Division of Mines and Geology, 1998, Seismic Hazard Zone Report 04, Seismic Hazard Zone Report for the South Gate & Long Beach Quadrangles, Los Angeles, County, California.

 California Division of Mines and Geology (CDMG), 1969, Geologic Map of California, Olaf P. Jenkins Edition Los Angeles Sheet, 1969.

 California Department of Water Resources (CDWR), 1961, Planned Utilization of the Ground Water Basins of the Coastal Plain of Los Angeles County, Appendix A: Ground Water Geology, Bulletin No. 104.